tahoe-lafs/tahoe-lafs/docs/logging.rst

 modest) storage requirements to a different host and provides access to logfiles from multiple nodes (web-API, storage, or helper) in a single place.

-There are two kinds of gatherers.
-Both produce a FURL which needs to be placed in the ``NODEDIR/log_gatherer.furl`` file (one FURL per line) of each node that is to publish its logs to the gatherer.
-When the Tahoe node starts, it will connect to the configured gatherers and offer its logport: the gatherer will then use the logport to subscribe to hear about events.
+There are two kinds of gatherers: "log gatherer" and "stats gatherer".
+Each produces a FURL which needs to be placed in the ``NODEDIR/tahoe.cfg `` file of each node that is to publish to the gatherer, under the keys "log_gatherer.furl" and "stats_gatherer.furl" respectively.
+When the Tahoe node starts, it will connect to the configured gatherers and offer its
+logport: the gatherer will then use the logport to subscribe to hear about events.

 The gatherer will write to files in its working directory, which can then be examined with tools like "``flogtool dump``" as described above.